 Defense Electronics.
-Our defense electronics businesses represent the combination and consolidation of four legacy defense organizations - Raytheon Electronic Systems, Raytheon E-Systems, Raytheon TI Systems and the defense electronics business of Hughes Electronics Corporation.
+Raytheon Systems Company represents the combination and consolidation of four legacy defense organizations-Raytheon Electronic Systems, Raytheon E-Systems, Raytheon TI Systems and the defense electronics business of Hughes Electronics Corporation.

-We design, manufacture and service advanced electronic devices, equipment and systems for both government and commercial customers.
-In addition to defense electronic systems, we have been successful in the conversion of defense electronic technologies to commercial applications such as air traffic control, environmental monitoring and communications.
-Our defense electronics businesses currently consist of the following five business units, which are focused on the following programs:
+Raytheon Systems Company designs, manufactures and services advanced electronic devices, equipment and systems for both government and commercial customers.
+In addition to defense electronic systems, Raytheon Systems Company has been successful in the conversion of defense electronic technologies to commercial applications such as air traffic control, environmental monitoring and communications.
+Raytheon Systems Company currently consists of the following five business units, which are focused on the following programs: